Definition: “Corporate Social Responsibility”

-In practice, implementing CSR means making continuous progress in social, environmental and economic initiatives.
-This includes the health and well-being of employees, the company’s ecological footprint, topics regarding consumers, labour relations and working conditions, the environment, and governance in the company.
+In practice, implementing CSR means making continuous progress in social, environmental, and economic initiatives.
+This includes the health and well-being of employees, the company’s ecological footprint, topics regarding consumers, labor relations and working conditions, the environment, and governance in the company.

 About CSR Reporting

 CSR encourages companies to ask themselves the following questions:

 • What opportunities and threats could come along with changes in our markets?

 • What are our company’s strengths and weaknesses?

 These issues are also analyzed in relation to the expectations and interests of the company’s stakeholders.